signalfx/tracing-examples/docs/early-access/README.md

 * the span's `name` must be present and must be a unicode string no longer than 1024 characters, and that does not contain any single or double quotes (same rules as for metric names)
+* the span's timestamp must be no older than your [data retention](#data-retention) and must not be more than 1 hour into the future -- as a relatively loose safeguard against clock skew.
 * the span may contain no more than 128 key/value pair `tags`
 * tag keys must be unicode strings no longer than 128 characters and cannot start with `_` or `sf_`